Saturn Maintenance: Cost, Plans and Service Schedule

 Saturn was like the Southwest Airlines of car companies.
 It was quirky and had a reputation for providing excellent customer service.

 But unlike Southwest, Saturn didn’t survive the 2008 recession.
-GM axed the brand in 2010, which is a shame because it left behind some decent ideas for how to change the car market and some decent cars to boot.
+GM axed the brand in 2010, which is a shame, because it left behind some good ideas for how to change the car market and some decent cars to boot.

 If you’re thinking of buying a Saturn in 2024, you’re probably curious to know how much it’ll cost to own.
-What is maintenance like on an older vehicle like this?
-What about repairs?
-Which Saturns are the “problem children” of the lineup with fatal transmission issues?
-And can you even get an extended warranty on a Saturn anymore?
+We explain what maintenance and repairs look like on an older vehicle like this, which Saturns are the “problem children” of the lineup with fatal transmission issues, and whether you even get an extended warranty on a Saturn.

 Key insights